 - Metageek Lab (CCP 240): This lab is accessible 24/7 by proxy card access to all students enrolled in CS courses however use will not be available during scheduled CS 121 courses and labs scheduled here (see schedule outside of lab).

-- ENGR 111 Tutoring Center: This lab is accessible by proxy card access 24/7 to all students enrolled in CS courses and located on the main campus.
+- RUCH 111 Tutoring Center: This lab is accessible by proxy card access 24/7 to all students enrolled in CS courses and located on the main campus.

 Graduate assistant research neighborhoods on both floors and faculty office corridors are open from 6am-6pm and available by proxy card access after hours for students assigned research areas in these spaces.
 2nd floor access is located at the west entrance (near CCP 221).
 The east access (near CCP 259) will be egress only.
 3rd floor access is located just west of the main building elevator lobby.
 The south access (near the Gardner Company Visualization Center, CCP 342) and north access near the admin office will be egress only.